giuliaPegoraro/codeFrame/README.md

 # codeFrame

-codeFrame includes sequence, a python script which has the aim to retrieve the first 50 nucleotides of a list of genes.
+codeFrame includes sequence, a python script, which has the aim to retrieve the first 50 nucleotides of a list of genes.

 ## General info